 The Big Boy Bed for Big Boys

-In a light bulb moment, we bought a basic foam single mattress (NZ$59 from a furniture shop) cased it in a single duvet cover ($NZ10 on clearance) and voila!
+In a light bulb moment, we bought a foam single mattress (NZ$59 from a furniture shop) and cased it in a single duvet cover ($NZ10 on clearance).
 A GIANT dog bed for a very small price!
 (NZ$69 is just shy of US$50 at current exchange rates).
 I also picked up a top-of-the-line mattress protector (a mere NZ$20 on clearance), which will be a perfect addition.
 It will help keep things easy-clean, but also add extra protection in case senior Oli’s occasional LBL leakage increases with age.

 The foam is light for moving around, the cover(s) can be removed for washing, and the dogs LOVE their giant bed.
 Admittedly, it’s also great for humans hopping onto their bed for a snuggle.
 The downside?
 It’s big, so it takes up a lot of floor space.
 It can slide under a real bed or be stood on its end/side against a wall out of the way, if needed, though.
 If you have one dog or smaller pet(s), doing something similar with a crib mattress or chair pad would be smaller options for a similar bed.
 These also share the advantage of fitting pre-fab covers.
 I’ll be showing you how to make custom sized foam inserts and covers later on in the mini-series.

 DIY Custom Sized Pet Beds

 Customising DIY Pet Bed Shapes and Sizes

 Even with all of these beds, we needed more and for very specific places.
 This made pre-fab options difficult.
 For example, our current old house has a bay window seat finished in native hardwood.
 Both dogs and the cat like to spend time watching the world on the window seat.
 Tiger and occasionally Humphrey (!) have also taken to hopping up onto a wooden trunk by our back windows to look out over the garden.
 Not very cosy and scratchy claws on a special piece of furniture made by my Dad.
 It definitely needed a cushion.